-This chapter focused on the potential environmental impacts associated with the interaction of the Boston Alternative Energy Facility ('the Facility') with potential contaminated land and the subsequent impacts to sensitive receptors, as well the direct impacts on land use including the degradation of soil resources.
-An assessment of the potential impacts during the construction, operation, and decommissioning phases of the Facility was carried out, and sensitive receptors (hydrology, hydrogeology, human health, land use and soil quality as an agricultural resource) were considered in relation to potential impacts arising from the Facility.
-This assessment identified mitigation measures required to eliminate or reduce predicted impacts.
+This chapter focused on the potential environmental effects associated with the interaction of the Boston Alternative Energy Facility (the Facility) with potential contaminated land and the subsequent effects to sensitive receptors, as well the direct effects on land use including the degradation and loss of soil resources.
+An assessment of the potential effects during the construction, operation, and decommissioning phases of the Facility was carried out, and sensitive receptors (land use, human health and controlled waters) were considered in relation to potential effects arising from the Facility.
+This assessment identified mitigation measures required to eliminate or reduce predicted effects.